Visit Isle of Islay, Scotland

 An ancient seat of power, tranquil Finlaggan, a few miles from Port Askaig, was the hub of the hugely successful Clan Macdonald between the 13th and 15th centuries.
 The Macdonalds were known as the Lords of the Isles and controlled the west coast of Scotland, from Kintyre to Lewis.

 Loch Finlaggan was their home, and the minimal remains of their fortified tower house and chapel stand on the larger of two islands close to the loch’s north shore.
-A smaller manmade island nearby was used as a meeting place for their advisors, the Council of the Isles, though archeological finds suggest it has been inhabited for 5,000 years.
+A smaller manmade island nearby was used as a meeting place for their advisors, the Council of the Isles, though archaeological finds suggest it has been inhabited for 5,000 years.

 Although Islay isn’t as wild as the Scottish mainland, its 209 km (130 miles) of indented coastline shelter scenic beaches and coves, caves, waterfalls, shipwrecks and high cliffs.
 Golden sands and Atlantic rollers make the western beaches ideal for walking, with 12 km (7 miles) of more protected sands along the shoreline between Laggan Point and Kintra.